Folake Olowofoyeku: Early life, family and education

-Olowofoyeku was born in Nigeria to Nigerian politician Babatunji Olowofoyeku and Felicia Olowofoyeku.
-She is the youngest of 20 children.
+Olowofoyeku was born in Nigeria to Nigerian politician Babatunji Olowofoyeku and his wife Felicia.
+The youngest of 20 children, she was named after the first female Senior Advocate of Nigeria, Folake Solanke.
 One of her older brothers is the musician and guitarist Toby Foyeh.
-Olowofoyeku was named after the first female Senior Advocate of Nigeria, Folake Solanke.
 Olowofoyeku has spoken about the importance of names in Yoruba culture.
-Her first name means to use non-monetary wealth to pamper, and her surname means a rich man uses a chieftaincy title to top off their wealth.
+Her first name means 'to use non-monetary wealth to pamper', and her surname means 'a rich man uses a chieftaincy title to top off their wealth'.

-She was raised on Victoria Island in Lagos, Nigeria, and also spent time in London.
+She was raised on Victoria Island in Lagos, Nigeria, and also spent time in London, England.

 Olowofoyeku attended Igbinedion Education Centre, a Montessori boarding school in Benin City.
 She then transferred to Vivian Fowler Memorial College for Girls in Ikeja, Lagos and then attended Oxbridge Tutorial College.

-In 2001 at the age of 18 years old, Olowofoyeku emigrated to the United States, where she came to live with her sister.
+In 2001, at the age of 18, Olowofoyeku emigrated to the United States, where she came to live with her sister.

 Although initially studying economics in anticipation of becoming an attorney, Olowofoyeku received a B.A. in theater from City College of New York.
 While she was a student at City College, she played NCAA Division III college basketball for the CCNY Beavers.

 Career

 After graduating from college, Olowofoyeku got her start in off-Broadway theater in New York City.
+Her performances in the feature films When They Could Fly (2006) and Central & Broadway (2018) earned her the award for Best Actress at, respectively, the ReelHeART International Film Festival in Toronto and the CinéFashion Film Awards.

 Olowofoyeku appeared in guest starring roles on television shows that include 30 Rock, How to Get Away with Murder, Law & Order: Criminal Intent, Law & Order: Special Victims Unit, Modern Family, Westworld, and White Collar.

 Olowofoyeku starred in the 2017 film Death Race 2050 as Minerva Jefferson.
 The film is a sequel to the 1975 cult film, Death Race 2000, and was shot in Lima, Peru.
 Also in 2017, Olowofoyeku appeared opposite Gaby Hoffmann in the last season of the TV series Transparent, as her love interest, Lyfe.

-In September 2019, Olowofoyeku co-stars opposite American comedian Billy Gardell in the Chuck Lorre CBS sitcom, Bob Hearts Abishola, which Lorre created with British-Nigerian comedian Gina Yashere – who writes for the show and plays Olowofoyeku's character's best friend, Kemi.
+Since September 2019, Olowofoyeku has played Abishola opposite American comedian Billy Gardell in the Chuck Lorre CBS sitcom, Bob Hearts Abishola.
+Lorre created the show with British-Nigerian comedian Gina Yashere, who writes for the show and plays Abishola's best friend, Kemi.
 Bob Hearts Abishola premiered in 2019 and is the first American sitcom to feature a Nigerian family.
+On January 25, 2023, the sitcom was renewed for a fifth and final season which began airing on February 12, 2024.